afontcu/afontcu.dev/content/blog/wip/index.md

 (*disclaimer: I didn't discover that (lol of course I did not).
 It is called [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), and it is one of the essential pillars which [uphold Kanban](https://itsadeliverything.com/littles-law-the-basis-of-lean-and-kanban)*).

-Now let's do some basic algebra!
+Now we can do some basic algebra!
+Don't worry, we'll keep this simple.

 First, take the average speed at which people get to the line.
 Then, multiply it by the time they spend in line.
 The result is the average number of people waiting for its coffee.

-Also: number of items in the system is the product of the arrival rate and the time an item spends in the system.
+Also: the number of items in the system is the product of the arrival rate and the time an item spends in the system.

 Wait.

 Wait.

+Read that last bit.

 Isn't it…